Who We Are

 Received 5 additional properties under Emergency Rental Assistance Program (ERAP) taking the number of properties under ERAP to 13.

-Purchased community centre at 25 Acheron Avenue Cranbrook to facilitate the tutoring and mentoring program for young Indigenous children.
+Purchased 25 Acheron Avenue Cranbrook to facilitate the Tutoring and Mentoring program for First Nations children.
+(Weeburra Thulgari).

-Received Development Approval for 1145 Riverway Drive Project.
+Received Development Approval for 1145 Riverway Drive Rasmussen.

-Received $2.89mn Commonwealth Government towards capital construction of the Patient transition facility at 1145 Riverway Drive Rasmussen.
+Received $2.89m grant from the Commonwealth toward construction of the Patient Transitional Facility at 1145 Riverway Drive Rasmussen.

-Awarded winner of the Australasian Housing Institute Queensland State award for Professional Excellence in Social Housing.
+YML won the Australasian Housing Institute National Award for Excellence in Social Housing.

-Received funding from Queensland State Government for Townsville Family Violence Support Service.
+Received Queensland State Government funding to manage the Townsville Family Violence Support Service.